cnoordover/CTA-Data-Engineering-Project/API - CTA/README.md

 ## Example Output from API
 You see an example for the output of just one train of one route in the system.
 ![image](https://github.com/user-attachments/assets/1e943c98-c66b-46e9-a0ab-62ac2446dc23)

+## Information about API
+Directly published by CTA: https://www.transitchicago.com/developers/ttdocs/#locations

+CTA gets data from its rail infrastructure (not direct GPS data from railcars)

+Maximum transaction limit from this API is 100,000 transactions per day

+Currently in Beta

+## Access Key Information
+Must apply for an access key from CTA directly (link: https://www.transitchicago.com/developers/traintrackerapply/)

+Took me less than 5 minutes to get approved (will send the key to the email you provide in the form)